KainaCardoso/Python-Menu-Program/README.md

 **Features**

-- Show Local Date and Time**: Displays the current date and time on the local computer.
+- Show Local Date and Time: Displays the current date and time on the local computer.
 - Show Local IP Address: Retrieves and displays the local IP address.
-- Show Remote Home Directory**: Connects to a remote Linux device and lists the contents of the home directory.
+- Show Remote Home Directory: Connects to a remote Linux device and lists the contents of the home directory.
-- Backup Remote File**: Backs up a specified file on the remote device.
+- Backup Remote File: Backs up a specified file on the remote device.
-- Save Web Page**: Downloads and saves the content of a specified web page to the local desktop.
+- Save Web Page*: Downloads and saves the content of a specified web page to the local desktop.

 **Requirements**